General School policies: – Scoil Rince Mona Ni Rodaigh

 - Dancers are to be dropped off and collected promptly.
-Parents are not permitted to engage in lengthy discussions with teachers during class time.
+Parents please do not engage in lengthy discussions with teachers during class time.
 This takes time away from dancers being taught.

 - If parents/dancers need to contact teachers, they can do so outside of class time via our emails addresses.
 In case of emergency, please use our phone numbers.